mrhenry/is-looking-for/fulltime-developer.md

 - You can communicate technical matters both on a client-level and internally
 - You understand the need for a longterm vision on maintenance & continuity
 - You're curious about new developments & like to play in unknown territory
-- You know your way around WordPress
+- You know your way around WordPress (or willing to learn)
 - You have a solid grasp on PHP
-- You're a team player
+- You ask for help and give back where you can

 ## It would be nice if...